 As the Queen took her seat on Centre Court in the Royal Box, she was joined by HRH the Duke of Kent, who is the President of the All England Club.
 As the two players entered the arena, both Murray and Nieminem bowed to the Queen – only she and HRH the Prince of Wales receive that honour on Wimbledon’s Centre Court.
 HM sat quietly while watching Murray defeat his opponent in straight sets.

 The last time Queen Elizabeth attended a match at Wimbledon was on July 1st, 1977, when she presented Brit Virginia Wade with the Ladies’ Singles title.
 The previous two times she attended were in 1957 and 1962.Filed under British Royals

-Tagged Elizabeth II, Sport, The Duke of Kent, Wimbledon.
+Tagged Elizabeth II of the United Kingdom, Sport, The Duke of Kent, Wimbledon.